Zombie Research

 Stevens, R. (2004), University to Uni: The Politics of Higher Education in England since 1944, London: Politico’s.

-Strathern, M. (2000), ‘The Tyranny of Transparency’, British Educational Research Journal, 26: 3, pp. 309-321.
+Strathern, M. (2000), ‘The tyranny of transparency’, British Educational Research Journal, 26: 3, pp. 309-321.

-Thornton, M. (2004), ‘Corrosive Leadership (Or Bullying by Another Name): A Corollary of the Corporatised Academy?’, Australian Journal of Labour Law, 17: 2, pp. 161-184, http://www.austlii.edu.au/au/journals/ALRS/1994/1.html.
+Thornton, M. (2004), ‘Corrosive leadership (or bullying by another name): a corollary of the corporatised academy?’, Australian Journal of Labour Law, 17: 2, pp. 161-184, http://www.austlii.edu.au/au/journals/ALRS/1994/1.html.

-Tribe, Keith (2004), ‘Educational economies’, Economy and Society, 33: 4, pp. 605-620.
+Tribe, K. (2004), ‘Educational economies’, Economy and Society, 33: 4, pp. 605-620.

-Varsamopoulou, E. (2013), ‘The Fate of the Humanities, the Fate of the University’, The European Legacy: Toward New Paradigms, http://www.tandfonline.com/doi/abs/10.1080/10848770.2013.748121.
+Varsamopoulou, E. (2013), ‘The fate of the humanities, the fate of the university’, The European Legacy: Toward New Paradigmshttp://www.tandfonline.com/doi/abs/10.1080/10848770.2013.748121.

 Vidovich, L. and Currie, J. (2011), ‘Governance and trust in higher education’, Studies in Higher Education, 36: 1, pp. 43-56.